Second former Unaoil executive sentenced for bribery in post-occupation Iraq

 Stephen Whiteley, Unaoil's former territory manager for Iraq, has today become the second Unaoil executive to be sentenced for paying over $500,000 in bribes to secure a $55m contract to supply offshore mooring buoys.
 He was sentenced by HHJ Beddoe to 3 years' imprisonment.

 This follows the sentencing of his co-conspirator Ziad Akle on 23 July 2020, another former Iraq territory manager for Unaoil, upon whom HHJ Beddoe imposed a sentence of five years' imprisonment.
+[Update 10th Dec 2021: Akle's conviction was quashed by the Court of Appeal.]

 The two men conspired with others to pay considerable bribes to public officials at the South Oil Company to secure contracts for Unaoil and its clients to construct offshore mooring buoys in the Persian Gulf.
 The new buoys formed part of a series of state-run projects designed by the government of post-occupation Iraq to boost its economy by rebuilding the country's oil industry and thereby expanding its oil export capacity.